Kong/docs.konghq.com/src/gateway/get-started/comprehensive/prepare.md

 Before you start this section, make sure that:

 * {{site.base_gateway}} is installed and running.
-* Kong Manager (if applicable) and Kong Admin API ports are listening on the appropriate port/IP/DNS settings.
+* Kong Admin API ports are listening on the appropriate port/IP/DNS settings.
 * If using declarative configuration to configure {{site.base_gateway}}, [decK](/deck/latest/installation) is installed.